 But a major concern that keeps on arising among VPN users worldwide is can they still be tracked while using a VPN by any third-party entity including government organizations or even legal officials like police?
 While these legal sector government bodies or even your internet service provider can’t actually monitor your online activities nor your original IP address but they can still see the fact that you are using a VPN.
 Your port number can also give away the fact that you are using a VPN connection.
 But all these facts stated just now are from the general viewpoint of using any VPN.
 While these actions merely can aid the police or any other organization with proper authority to detect the use of VPN, not at all detailed tracking of the online activity of the particular, still that can also be avoided by using ExpressVPN’s obfuscated servers that efficiently can hide your VPN connection

 ExpressVPN is a pioneer among the VPN providers, not only for their premium performance and security protocols but also for their transparent service regulations that specify the exact amount of information that they do collect or don’t.
 Tracking through a VPN can only be done by acquiring the very information the particular VPN provider might store, thus ExpressVPN’s no log policy is a pathbreaking benefit one can get in terms of VPN use.
 ExpressVPN doesn’t keep any activity log or connection log from their humongous numbers of servers located throughout 94 countries worldwide.
 This feature is aptly supported by the location of this VPN service provider’s core company, which is in the British Virgin Islands, that successfully keeps them out of the digital Millennium Copyright Act (DMCA) or any other data retention law.
 Thus, using ExpressVPN empowers their user to effortlessly dive into the internet world without worrying much about potential legal or privacy issues like tracking by police due to ExpressVPN’s basic structural build-up and strong user-friendly policies.
-In the utmost important cases, the police might ask the company for their consent and cooperation in tracking a particular user, that too only after issuance of a valid warrant.
+In the utmost important cases, the police might ask the company for their consent and cooperation in tracking a particular user, that too only after the issuance of a valid warrant.